-- 1. Park the machine on a level surface, disengage the blade-control switch (PTO), and move the motion-control levers outward to the PARK position. - 2.
+- 1. Disengage the blade-control switch (PTO), and engage the parking brake. - 2.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Remove grass clippings, dirt, and grime from the external parts of the entire machine, especially the engine and hydraulic system.
-Clean dirt and chaff from the outside of the engine cylinder-head fins and blower housing.
+Clean dirt and chaff from the outside of the engine cylinder head fins and blower housing.